fusuyfusuy/netbird-group-joiner/README.md

 A bash script for managing Netbird peer group memberships via CLI.
 Automatically detects your local peer and provides an interactive interface for joining/leaving groups.

 Why?
 I use Netbird both as an internal VPN and sometimes to change my external IP, to do that i have configured some groups to have some exit nodes.
-This script automatically adds current client to a group, which Netbird connects me to an exit node.
+This script automatically adds current client to a group, which Netbird connects to an exit node.

 ## Features